czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 It was a Thursday, just like any other day.
 That is, until the police showed up.

 Beth had been walking casually back to her office after lunch.
-She didn't immediately suspect anything out of the ordinary&mdash;it was just another sunny July afternoon.
+She didn't immediately suspect anything out of the ordinary—it was just another sunny July afternoon.
 The campus did seem quieter than usual, though given that it was summer she thought it was probably just the absence of students.

 As she walked into the courtyard next to her building, Beth got her first indication that this was not just a typical day.
 It came in the form of a crowd of people talking animatedly to several police officers.
 She approached the scene cautiously, curious but at the same time concerned that something serious had happened that she didn't want to get involved with.
 As she got closer she could finally make out what the detective talking to the crowd was saying.

-"&hellip;throughout the day, and we ask that you stay away from the crime scene for the next few days.
+"…throughout the day, and we ask that you stay away from the crime scene for the next few days.
 I know this will affect your work, but we are dealing with something very serious.
-You may want to contact an attorney&hellip;"
+You may want to contact an attorney…"

 Beth stopped listening and started to walk away slowly.
 Perhaps it would be best to leave now, she thought.
 But as she turned around a police officer stood in front of her, blocking her path.